There are two main types of lung cancer: non-small cell lung cancer and small cell lung cancer.

 Valley offers minimally invasive surgery options for lung cancer removal, including:

-During this procedure, our surgeons perform the entire lobectomy and lymph node dissection through a single incision (port), while the telescope is inserted through the chest tube site.
-This is the most minimally invasive way to perform lung cancer surgery described to date.
+During this procedure, our surgeons perform the entire lobectomy and lymph node dissection through a single incision (port) while the telescope is inserted through the chest tube site.

 Radiation Therapy

-Radiation therapy may be needed for lung cancers that are not able to be removed surgically.
+Radiation therapy may be needed for lung cancers that cannot be removed surgically.

 At Valley, we use radiation treatments that more precisely pinpoint the radiation to kill cancer cells vs. healthy cells:

-- SBRT (stereotactic body radiation therapy): Valley offers SBRT using the TomoTherapy system.
-This form of radiation uses a CT scan before each daily radiation treatment to ensure very precise targeting of the tumor.
+• Stereotactic body radiation therapy (SBRT): Valley offers SBRT using the TomoTherapy system.
+This form of radiation uses a CT scan before each daily radiation treatment to ensure the exact targeting of the tumor.

-- Respiratory gating: This system also tracks a tumor’s motion while the patient breathes (known as respiratory gating).
+• Respiratory gating: This system also tracks a tumor’s motion while the patient breathes (known as respiratory gating).
 This tracking provides the most accurate delivery of treatment.
-In some patients with small tumors in their lung, this has allowed doctors to achieve very high cure rates in as little as four treatments.
+In some patients with small lung tumors, this has allowed doctors to achieve very high cure rates in as little as four treatments.

 Why Choose Valley for Lung Cancer?

-- Clinical trials: Valley offers clinical trials for many different stages of lung cancer.
-Clinical trials allow you the chance to try new potentially effective therapies before they are widely available.
+• Clinical trials: Valley offers clinical trials for many different stages of lung cancer.
+Clinical trials allow patients to try new, potentially effective therapies before they are widely available.

-- Personalized medicine: Through mutational analysis, we personalize treatments to fit your specific cancer’s mutations.
-This means that you receive the targeted treatments that will be more likely to work for you.
+• Personalized medicine: Through mutational analysis, we personalize treatments to fit your specific cancer’s mutations.
+This means you receive targeted therapies more likely to work for you.

-- Dedicated thoracic surgery hospital unit: Following lung cancer surgery, all patients are cared for in our dedicated thoracic surgery unit at The Valley Hospital.
-This specialized unit has dedicated thoracic surgery nurses and a high nurse-to-patient ratio to ensure that our patients receive the best care possible after surgery.
+• Dedicated thoracic surgery hospital unit: Following lung cancer surgery, all patients are cared for in our dedicated thoracic surgery unit at The Valley Hospital.
+This specialized unit has dedicated thoracic surgery nurses and a high nurse-to-patient ratio to ensure our patients receive the best care possible after surgery.

-- Less time in the hospital after surgery: The combination of minimally invasive surgery and specialized post-surgical care has resulted in shorter hospital stays for our patients following lung cancer surgery.
-On average, our patients spend two fewer days in the hospital after single-port VATS lobectomy than the national average.
+• Less time in the hospital after surgery: The combination of minimally invasive surgery and specialized post-surgical care has resulted in shorter hospital stays for our patients following lung cancer surgery.
+On average, our patients spend two fewer days in the hospital after robotic lobectomy than the national average.